phetsims/qa/issue-templates/rc-test-template-NEW.md

 * specific things to test
 * specific platforms to test
 * instructions for any non-standard tests
+* If you want PhET-iO diff wrapper tested against a prior version, provide details and link to prior version.
 -->

 <h3>Issues to Verify</h3>